 - 1. Log in to the TKE console. - 2.
-Select the Serverless cluster in the cluster list to go to the cluster details page. - 3.
-Select Add-on management in the left sidebar. - 4.
-Click Create, and select imc-operator (Image cache) as shown in the figure below.
+On the cluster list page, click the ID of the target Serverless cluster to enter the cluster details page. - 3.
+Select Add-On Management in the left sidebar and click Create. - 4.
+On the Create an Add-On page, select imc-operator (Image cache) as shown in the figure below.